- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 |Burrs:||40mm conical burrs|

 As you can see from the features table, the Preciso shares much in common with the Virtuoso.
 For example, you get the same 40mm conical burrs, the same powerful GB 2.0 gearbox and the same bean hopper/ground coffee bin capacity.
 You also have the same basic operation, including the 60-second timer.
 The required maintenance is the same too, as is the burr calibration system.
 However, don’t be fooled, this grinder does offer a step up from the Virtuoso.

 For the casual home user, this kind of control may not be a top priority, even if you want to grind for espresso.
-However, if you like to experiment with your grinds, the Preciso offers plenty of scope to play around!
-An added benefit of the Preciso is the fact that it is sold new with the handy portaholder accessory discussed above.
+However, if you like to experiment with your grinds, the Preciso offers plenty of scopes to play around with!
+An added benefit of the Preciso is the fact that it is sold new with the handy potholder accessory discussed above.

 Overall, the Preciso is a solid grinder that’s a step up from the Virtuoso, for those looking for that extra level of precision.

 The Virtuoso and Preciso grinders have much in common, in terms of features and grind quality.
 In addition, both units are compact and user-friendly.

 The main thing that sets a quality grinder apart from an inferior one is the burrs and with these two Baratza models, you have top-notch 40mm conical burrs that ensure the best possible grind quality for the longest possible time (as long as you follow the maintenance instructions, of course).
 In addition, both grinders feature the powerful GB 2.0 gearbox and have similar capacities that can be increased with one or more optional 9oz extenders.